 The Mediterranean is a sea, and with the Mediterranean region I mean all countries in the Mediterranean basin.
 In other words, the southern European countries, North Africa, and the Levant region.
 This is a very large area to make a food related post about.
 But they do share a common climate, and there fore common ingredients like Olive oil, garlic, wheat and wine.

-The “trinity” of basic ingredients of traditional Mediterranean cuisine are; Olive, wheat and grapes.
+The "trinity" of basic ingredients of traditional Mediterranean diet are; Olive, wheat and grapes.

 The olive appears to come from the region of Persia and Mesopotamia, at least 6,000 years ago.
 Quickly spreading to nearby areas, and cultivated since approx. 3000 BC in southern Turkey, the Levant, and Crete.
 Nowadays the Mediterranean produces 95% of worlds olive production.
 Also it accounts for the world's highest consumption of olive oil.
 For example in 2014 in Greece they enjoyed 17kg/per person, in comparison to 1kg/per person in the United states.

 Wheat was cultivated about 10.000 years ago in the Levant region.
 It reached Spain 5000 BC.
 Wheat is a staple food in the Mediterranean basin.
 For instance, wheat bread was critically important to the Roman empire.
 Also pasta, semolina products like couscous and bulgar are considered staple foods.